Dr Paraic Finnerty

 I am the author of Emily Dickinson’s Shakespeare (2006), the co-author of Victorian Celebrity Culture and Tennyson's Circle (2013), and the co-editor of six journal special issues, including two on nineteenth-century transatlantic celebrity culture.

 Many of my publications explore the nineteenth-century American poet Emily Dickinson's British literary heritage.
 My most recent work concerns Dickinson's global and transnational connections, her representations of history, and her engagement with celebrity culture.

-I was appointed Senior Lecturer in 2006 and Reader in English and American Literature in 2014.
-I was Deputy Director of the Centre for Studies in Literature from 2014 to 2017.
+I was appointed Reader in English and American Literature in 2014.
+From 2014-2017, I was Deputy Director of the Centre for Studies in Literature.

-I am currently a member of the Celebrity, Citizenship, and Status project.
+I am also working on new research on nineteenth-century and contemporary celebrity culture as as a member of the Celebrity, Citizenship, and Status project.